- System Requirements

 Which operating system should I use?

-At present, the current versions of Itasca programs are supported on the 32- and 64-bit versions of Windows Vista, Windows 7, Windows 8, and Windows 10.
+At present, the current versions of Itasca programs are supported on the 32- and 64-bit versions of Windows 7, Windows 8, and Windows 10.
 Be aware that any Windows system not mentioned is not explicitly supported and users are advised to proceed at their own risk.
 Itasca software is not supported on Macintosh or Linux computers.
 Itasca cannot recommend a particular operating system from among those supported, as their performance is absolutely contingent on the hardware environment in which they operate.

 What computer system does Itasca IT recommend?